MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 ## Design area review

-**Roles or functions**: Azure governance originates from [cloud governance](../../../organize/cloud-governance.md).
+**Roles or functions:** Azure governance originates from [cloud governance](../../../organize/cloud-governance.md).
 You might need to implement the [cloud platform](../../../organize/cloud-platform.md) or a [cloud center of excellence](../../../organize/cloud-center-of-excellence.md) to define and apply certain technical requirements.
 Governance focuses on enforcing operations and security requirements, which might require [cloud security](../../../organize/cloud-security.md), [central IT](../../../organize/cloud-security.md), or [cloud operations](../../../organize/cloud-operations.md).

-**Scope**: Consider your decisions from [identity](./identity-access.md), [network](./network-topology-and-connectivity.md), [security](./security.md), and [management](./management.md) design area reviews.
+**Scope:** Consider your decisions from [identity](./identity-access.md), [network](./network-topology-and-connectivity.md), [security](./security.md), and [management](./management.md) design area reviews.
 Your team can compare review decisions from automated governance, which is part of the Azure landing zone accelerator.
 Review decisions can help you determine what to audit or enforce and what policies to automatically deploy.

-**Out of scope**: Azure governance establishes the foundation for networking.
+**Out of scope:** Azure governance establishes the foundation for networking.
 But it doesn't address compliance-related components, such as advanced network security or automated guardrails to enforce networking decisions.
 You can address these networking decisions when you review compliance design areas that are related to [security](./security.md) and [governance](./governance.md).
 The cloud platform team should address initial networking requirements before addressing more complex components.

 **New (greenfield) cloud environment**: To start your cloud journey, [create a small set of subscriptions](../../azure-best-practices/initial-subscriptions.md).
 You can use Bicep deployment templates to create your new Azure landing zones.
 For more information, see [Azure landing zones Bicep—Deployment flow](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow).

-**Existing (brownfield) cloud environment**: If you want to apply proven-practice Azure governance principles to existing Azure environments, consider the following guidance:
+**Existing (brownfield) cloud environment:** If you want to apply proven-practice Azure governance principles to existing Azure environments, consider the following guidance:

 - Establish a [management baseline](./management.md) for your hybrid or multicloud environment.